fivenorth-io/loop-sdk/docs/server.md

 By default, `ensureFeeBalance(...)` keeps a `10 CC` reserve and tops up at least `25 CC` when the balance is too low.
 If the shortfall is larger, it tops up enough to cover `requiredCC + reserveCC`, plus the reserve as a cushion for the network fee for the top-up transaction.
 Override `reserveCC` or `topUpAmountCC` only if your integration needs different behavior.

-The Server SDK `loop.estimateGas(...)` method is the legacy network fee estimate path, not the Fee Balance estimate.
+The Server SDK `loop.estimateGas(...)` method is the pending network fee estimate path, not the Fee Balance estimate.

 ```javascript
 import { loop, PaymentRequiredError } from '@fivenorth/loop-sdk/server';